darksinge/lunarfig.nvim/README.md

 provide an easy-to-use configuration experience similar to `settings.json` in VSCode.

-> **Warning**: This plugin is in the _very_ early stages of development.
-As in
-> the pre-alpha stage.
+**Warning**: This plugin is in the _VERY_ early stages of development.
+As in the pre-alpha stage.
 So, you probably don't want to use it yet.

 ## Why Lunarfig?